Knowledge is the Easiest Tool to Carry

 Click here to see a photo gallery of a PREVIOUS P.K.
 SUMMER KNAP-IN

 Click here to see an example of the SUMMER KNAP-IN AGENDA

 Primal Knowledge is about practicing, teaching, and exploring primitive skills.
-We define primitive skills as Stone Age skills, basically pre-metal technologies.
+We define primitive skills as pre-metal Stone Age technologies.

 Primitive people were exploiters of their environment.
-They were pitted against nature and were exploiting its resources.
-In our opinion, primitive peoples were not conservationist.
+They were pitted against nature and using it’s resources in any way possible to improve their lives.
 All previous cultures and civilizations eventually exceeded the carrying capacities of their environment.

-Our current culture is the only culture in the history of man that has voluntarily reduced its birth rate, and if not for immigration here in North America, would be reducing our population.
+Our current culture is the only culture, in the history of man, that has voluntarily reduced its birth rate; and if not for immigration here in North America, we would be reducing our population.
 This is a remarkable thing, but it was not going on in prehistoric times.
-We got here, to this remarkable prosperity, not through conservation, but by exploiting resources.

 Exploring how prehistoric cultures dealt with the environment, and teaching and mastering the learned skills is what Primal-Knowledge is about.
 These skills are mostly lost to modern humans, but they can be rekindled, they’re still there, and knowledge is the easiest tool to carry.